Kateri Tekakwitha: Conversion and Kahnawake

-Lamberville wrote in his journal in the years after her death about Tekakwitha.
-This text described her before she was baptized as a mild-mannered girl and behaved very well.
-Lamberville also stated that Kateri did everything she could to stay holy in a secular society, which often caused minor conflicts with her longhouse residents.
-These conflicts suggested that there was no violence, which contradicts future texts.
+In his journal, Lamberville wrote about Tekakwitha in the years after her death.
+This text described her before she was baptized as a mild-mannered girl.
+Lamberville also stated that Tekakwitha did everything she could to practice her Catholic faith in a non-Catholic society, which often caused minor conflicts with her longhouse residents.
+The journal, however, does not mention violence toward Tekakwitha, while other sources do.

-Judging that she was ready, Lamberville baptized Tekakwitha at the age of 19, on Easter Sunday, April 18, 1676.
+Lamberville baptized Tekakwitha at the age of 19, on Easter Sunday, April 18, 1676.
 Tekakwitha was renamed "Catherine" after St. Catherine of Siena (Kateri was the Mohawk form of the name).

-After Kateri was baptized, she remained in Caughnawauga for another six months.
-Some Mohawks opposed her conversion and accused her of sorcery.
-Lamberville suggested that she go to the Jesuit mission of Kahnawake, located south of Montreal on the St. Lawrence River, where other native converts had gathered.
-Catherine joined them in 1677.